Abhishek-yadv/AmazingPythonProjects/README.md

 ## 📝 License

 This repository is licensed under the [MIT License](link_to_license_file).
-Feel free to use, modify, and distribute the code as per the terms of the license.
+Feel free to use, modify, and distribute the code as per the terms of the license..

 ## 📬 Contact